Here’s another occupational carte-de-visite from England. It looks like an early one, maybe early 1870s.

 The man standing to the right of them has had one leg amputated:

-Feel free to examine the entire image in high resolution, and please comment on anything that catches your eye:
+To see the entire image in high resolution, click on either thumbnail below, then select “View full size” in the lower right of your screen.
+Please comment on anything that catches your eye: